Risk factors for heart disease

 - Stop smoking.
 This is the single most beneficial thing you can to do to reduce your risk of heart disease as smokers have more than twice the risk of suffering a heart attack as non-smokers and are much more likely to die if they do.
 Smoking is also the most preventable risk factor.
 Non-smokers who are exposed to constant smoke also have an increased risk.

 - Improve cholesterol levels.
 The NHS advises that total cholesterol levels should be less than 5mmol/L and the bad cholesterol, LDL, should be less than 3mmol/L. Interpretation and treatment of cholesterol values must, however, be individual, taking into account all risk factors for heart disease.
 A diet low in cholesterol and saturated and trans fat will help lower cholesterol levels, as will regular exercise.
 Often, medication is needed to reach cholesterol goals.

 - Control high blood pressure.
 Hypertension (high blood pressure) is the most common heart disease risk factor.
 The NHS recommends systolic blood pressure (the upper number) be below 140, and diastolic blood pressure (the lower number) be below 90.
 Like cholesterol, blood pressure interpretation and treatment should be individual, taking into account your entire risk profile.
 Control blood pressure through diet, exercise, weight management, and if needed, medication.

 - Control diabetes.
 If not properly controlled, diabetes can lead to significant heart damage including heart attacks and death.
-You can control diabetes through a healthy diet, exercise, maintaining a healthy weight and taking medication as prescribed by your doctor.
+You can control diabetes through a healthy diet, exercise, maintaining a healthy weight and taking medication as recommended by your doctor.